 Pretty comfy and dry inside and you can add an insulated floor as well.
 Here’s another, an older model:

 Above: Sometimes you can just enlarge an existing space near a tree base or large rock – saves some work.
 But colder than a regular snow cave.
 Donner Summit CA during a Navy cold-weather training exercise, MIUW 1920; circa 1978.
 Mike and I were the residents and a single candle lit the place up quite well and warmed it a bit too.
 Don’t forget a vent punched halfway up the wall with a ski-pole.

 I had left my snow shoes outside overnight – and a heavy snow followed and the wind knocked then over.
-I couldn’t find them in the morning – had to hump my gear out using my LPC’s – (Leather Personnel Carriers).
+I couldn’t find them in the morning – had to hump my gear out using only my LPC’s – (Leather Personnel Carriers).
 The local ski resort guys found the snow shoes the following spring, called me, and I got them back.
-(I had left the ski resort bar tender a description and my phone number) Nice!
+(I had left the ski resort bartender a description and my phone number) Nice!

 It’s convenient if you dig your snow cave just a short walk from the Breakfast Buffet line / Comm Center.
 Teach your kids some field-craft.
 They’ll just remember it as an adventure.

 Or just throw a tarp over your snow trench.
-Training with MIUW 1920, Mt Rose Nevada.
-Shadows getting long….
+US Navy training with MIUW 1920, Mt Rose Nevada.
+Shadows getting long, temperature falling fast….Time for the Final Exam.
 February 1977

 Digging a “double ended” snow cave to accommodate 5 guys – makes for easier access.
 Don’t get your clothes all sweaty while doing this – you’ll regret it later.
 Next time, get a bigger shovel!
 An E-Tool is a lousy snow mover.
 LOL!